 Nepal – Annapurna Base Camp

-Annapurna region in the north central of Nepal covers a series of thirteen 8000m peaks and sixteen 7000m peaks, including the 10th highest peak in the world Annapurna I (8091m).
+Annapurna region in the north central of Nepal covers a series of thirteen 7000m peaks and sixteen 6000m peaks, and the 10th highest peak in the world Annapurna I (8091m).
 The entire Annapurna region, the first and largest conversation area of Nepal, is protected by the Annapurna Conservation Area Project (ACAP).
 Its snow-capped peaks and tourist-friendly tea houses' facilities has attracted many trekkers and climbers every year.

 The Annapurna Base Camp trek (also known as Annapurna Sanctuary Trek, is one of the most popular treks in the Annapurna region.
 Located at 4130m, Annapurna Base Camp is set amidst the majestic peaks of Annapurna I (8091m), Annapurna South (7219m), Machapuchhre (6993m) and Hiunchuli (6441m).
 The trek offers an incredibly spectacular panoramic view of the snow-capped Himalayas' peaks.

 About The Trek

 The Annapurna Base Camp trek can start from either Nayapul or Dhampus.
 Starting from Nayapul is the more popular option.